crynux-ecosystem/genki-dama/README.md

 ## Introduction

 Genki-Dama, inspired by the iconic Dragon Ball technique, is the first open-source machine learning framework that utilizes decentralized data and harnesses decentralized computing resources.
-Built upon the incentive mechanism of BitTensor, and the computing network of Crynux, Genki-Dama empowers federated learning in a decentralized manner, shattering the limitation of centralized approaches.
+Built upon the incentive mechanism of BitTensor, and the computing network of Crynux, Genki-Dama empowers federated learning[1] in a decentralized manner, shattering the limitation of centralized approaches.

 The subnet aims to incentivize miners to contribute high quality data and train creative generative models with federated learning.